 Parallel Construction and Other Lies

-Much of what the government stated to secure a conviction, even under oath, is highly suspect or outright false.
+Much of what the government agents and prosecutors stated to secure a conviction, even under oath, is highly suspect or outright false.

 Below are some examples known to date.

 FBI New York Special Agent Christopher W. Tarbell